 Like the previous version (above), which is also still available to buy, it provides access to Apple movies, TV shows and music bought or rented through iTunes, plus the Apple Music streaming service.
 And it can search for content across multiple services through the one search bar, bringing up results no matter the source.

 There's no announcement on Amazon Prime Instant Video yet.
-And while there is now a BBC iPlayer app on the platform, we're still awaiting ITV Hub, Demand 5 and All4.
+And while there is a BBC iPlayer app on the platform, we're still awaiting ITV Hub, My5 and All 4.
 In the meantime, you can always stream content through the iPad or iPhone equivalent apps to the box thanks to Airplay.

 Like Amazon Fire TV and the Nvidia Shield Android TV, another major aspect to the Apple TV is that it doubles as a great casual games console too.
 There are plenty of titles already available, some of which almost identical to their dedicated console counterparts, such as Skylanders Superchargers and Guitar Hero Live.